cayennes/cayennes.github.com/yarncraft/combination.markdown

 and sometimes it's the back leg.
 People who are used to knitting such that the leading leg is always the front leg just think of it as the front leg rather than the leading leg, and these are the people for whom the directions are written.
-If youare a combination knitter and want to be able to predict whether the leading leg will be in the front or the back, just figure out how the stitch was created; if it was created by knitting it will be in the front and if it was created with purling it
+If you are a combination knitter and want to be able to predict whether the leading leg will be in the front or the back, just figure out how the stitch was created; if it was created by knitting it will be in the front and if it was created with purling it